ncshy/linux-device-drivers/mmap_char_driver/README.md

 Note, in this example, a kernel memory is being exposed to the userspace which is a big security risk in real scenarios.
 Its ok for this pedagogic purpose however.
-Normally mmap is used for mapping file blocks into memory and peripheral registers, video buffers to userspace.
+Normally mmap is used for mapping file blocks or peripheral registers and video buffers into userspace memory.

-mmap() is also used instead of brk() with MAP_ANONYMOUS settings, since there is no backing file.
+mmap() is also used instead of brk() with MAP_ANONYMOUS settings by malloc.
 I think its used for dynamic memory requests of 128KB and larger.